CONTENTS:

 anocutaneous line (intermediate zone)

-cutaneous zone
+cutaneous zone [palpate]

-anal sac (paranal sinus)
+anal sac (paranal sinus) [palpate opening]

 anus

-internal anal sphincter m. (smooth)
+internal anal sphincter m. (smooth m.; not evident grossly)

 external anal sphincter m. (striated)